Examples#

 Two Moons Problem#

 The two moons problem is a classic 2D benchmark with a bimodal posterior.
-Great for visualizing how flow matching captures multimodal distributions.
+It is excellent for visualizing how flow matching captures multimodal distributions.

 What you’ll learn:

-• How to use the Simformer model on simple problems
+• Using the Simformer model on simple problems

-• How to use the Flux1 model on simple problems
+• Using the Flux1 model on simple problems

 • Visualizing bimodal posterior distributions